opengisch/QField-docs/documentation/reference/data-format.en.md

 ### Advanced examples with COG

-If you have several files to assemble, first, you need to create a VRT files with QGIS or trough following commands to index all TIF files inside a directory.
+If you have several files to assemble, first, you need to create a VRT files with QGIS or through following commands to index all TIF files inside a directory.
 Make sure you adjust `EPSG:2056` to your desired CRS.

 ``` bash
 gdalbuildvrt raster_mosaic.vrt TIF_Directory/*.tif -addalpha -hidenodata -a_srs EPSG:2056